QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/bem/bem.rst

 Unsteady Blade Element Momentum Theory
 ---------------------------------------
-The classical BEM theory provides good estimates of the annual energy production but is incapable of taking unsteady phenomena like the atmospheric boundary layer, turbulence or the tower influecne into account.
+The classical BEM theory provides good estimates of the annual energy production but is incapable of taking unsteady phenomena like the atmospheric boundary layer, turbulence or the tower influence into account.
 These unsteady phenomena make the position of each blade at a certain time necessary.
 Hence, non-rotating coordinate systems are placed at the bottom of the tower and the nacelle.
 Furthermore, a coordinate system is attached to the rotating shaft and each blade.
-The instantenouse velocity seen by each blade can now be determined and be accounted for in the calculation of the flow angle (:footcite:t:`Tavares2013`).
+The instantaneous velocity seen by each blade can now be determined and be accounted for in the calculation of the flow angle (:footcite:t:`Tavares2013`).
-Since the clasical BEM is only valid for an equilibrium state and provides induced velocities corresopnding to this specific state, a dynamic inflow model is used to introduce a lag with which the wake settles to a new equilibrium state (see :footcite:t:`Glauert1935` or :footcite:t:`Henriksen2012`).
+Since the clasical BEM is only valid for an equilibrium state and provides induced velocities corresponding to this specific state, a dynamic inflow model is used to introduce a lag with which the wake settles to a new equilibrium state (see :footcite:t:`Glauert1935` or :footcite:t:`Henriksen2012`).

 Polar Grid